-The Company has completed an update to its Mineral Resources and Ore Reserves Statement for the twelve months ending June 30, 2020.
-The Company's total Bauxite Mineral Resources are estimated at 94.7Mt at an average available alumina grade of 31.8%.
-There has been no increase in total resources from those reported in 2019.
-The Mineral Resource Statement as at 30 June, 2020 is provided in table 1.
+The Company has completed an update to its Mineral Resources and Ore Reserves Statement for the twelve months ending June 30, 2021.
+The Company's total Bauxite Mineral Resources are estimated at 94.7Mt at an average available alumina grade of 31.8% and the Silica Sand Resources total 10.7Mt at an average SiO2 grade of 99.8%.
+There has been a 10.7Mt increase in total resources from those reported in 2020 attributable to the addition of the Albany White Hill Silica Sand Resource.
+The Mineral Resource Statement as at 30 June, 2021 is provided in table 1.